marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 performing to the level of their role, but overall impact is a harder thing to measure.

-All that said, I **do** think that improving is possible, but it is a different art than improving technical skills.
+All that said, I **do** think that improving is possible, but it is a much distinct art than improving technical skills.

 Managing also takes a different source of energy than coding.
 If you are not a real people person you have to be prepared to spend more time and energy being a manager.
-This can be frustrating at times.
+Quite frankly, it's already very hard to keep on top of these "5 musts", specially as the number of reports goes up.

 The final advice here is to keep an open mind.
 Check the literature and try and read some books on management.
 Read other posts like this one about what other